SJ23 Tech Tip F10, (Updated 2024-11-11)

 - On

 Panache the foil protruding beyond the mast is supported by an old ski pole jammed into the top hole in the mast base.
-This works very well.
+This works very well and simplifies the job.

 - Alternatively you can support it with a (2X4)" as shown for a CF-700 furler ready